An Overview of Lemon Balm

-There is a herb called lemon balm (Melissa officinalis) in the mint family.
-Lemon balm is a herbaceous perennial herb in the mint family, indigenous to south-central Europe, the Mediterranean Basin, Iran, and Central Asia, but it has now become naturalized across the globe.
+The mint family has a herb called lemon balm (Melissa officinalis).
+Lemon balm is a herbaceous perennial herb in the mint family, indigenous to south-central Europe, the Mediterranean Basin, Iran, and Central Asia.
+Still, it has now become naturalized across the globe.

 What You'll Love